 The drugstore company plans to help any employees impacted by the store closures find jobs at nearby CVS locations.
-Before starting the store closures, CVS had approximately 10,000 retail locations across the United States, so even with the large number of store closures, it’s possible that your local CVS might stay in business.
+Before starting the store closures, CVS had approximately 10,000 retail locations across the United States, so even with a large number of store closures, it’s possible that your local CVS might stay in business.

 You might be wondering what closing stores has to do with changing with the times.
 CVS realizes that more and more people are shopping online, and they want to focus more on their digital capabilities.
 In addition, the company plans to modify many of its current locations to provide additional healthcare services.

 CVS plans to modify another group of stores so that they focus on providing primary care services, an expansion of its Minute Clinic services.
-These services will be particularly helpful to people who happen to have Aetna insurance, which is owned by CVS, since they will be able to receive healthcare services with little to no copay.
+These services will be particularly helpful to people who happen to have Aetna insurance, which is owned by CVS since they will be able to receive healthcare services with little to no copay.

 Neil Saunders, managing director of GlobalData, believes that it’s essential for CVS to provide an updated in store consumer experience or else customers will continue to take their business to stores like Target or Walmart instead of turning to CVS for healthcare services.
 He said, “The retail side of CVS’s business is shabby.
 Too many stores are stuck in the past with bad lighting, depressing interiors, messy merchandising, and a weak assortment of products.
 They are not destinations or places where people go out of anything other than necessity.”